secure-firmware/xilinx-kintex-audio-processing/doc/High-Level Design/Step 5-8_ Noise Reduction, Phase Vocoder Operations & Time Stretching.md

  inverse FFT converts the stretched frequency-domain signal back to the time domain.
 4. **Step 8**: The overlap-add method is used to reconstruct the final time-domain signal from overlapping frames.

----

-### **Next Steps**:
-Would you like to proceed with the final steps of the phase vocoder design, or would you prefer to begin testing the implementation so far?